 Snickerdoodles recipe

 Preheat the oven to 175 ° C and place baking paper on a baking sheet.

-Mix the butter and sugar together until frothy.
-Add the eggs and the vanilla pulp and stir.
+Mix butter and sugar until fluffy.
+Then add the eggs and the vanilla pulp and mix it.

 Sift the flour and baking powder over it and add a pinch of salt.
-Then stir it into a smooth batter.
-Put the dough in the refrigerator for a few hours so that you can process it better afterwards.
+Then mix it into a smooth dough.
+Then put the dough in the fridge for a few hours so that you can process it better afterwards.

-Shape the dough into walnut-sized balls and turn them in the cinnamon sugar until they are thickly coated.
+Then form the dough into balls the size of a walnut and toss them in the cinnamon sugar until they are thickly coated with it.

-Spread the balls of dough on the baking sheet with sufficient space.
-The dough still spreads quite a bit when baking.
-Therefore, the distance should be big enough so that the cookies don't stick to each other.
+Then distribute the dough balls on the baking tray with enough space between them.
+However, the dough still spreads quite a bit when baking.
+Therefore, the distance should be large enough so that the cookies do not stick to each other.

-Bake them on the middle rack for about 9-10 minutes.
-Then let the Snickerdoodle cookies cool down on the baking sheet or baking paper.
+Now bake them on the middle rack for about 9-10 minutes.
+Then let the snickerdoodle cookies cool on the tray or baking paper.
 Only then do you pack them in an airtight container.

 This is how you make the cookies

-Click on the photo and make a note of the "Snickerdoodles recipe" on Pinterest
+Click on the photo and then save the “Snickerdoodles recipe” on Pinterest

+Snickerdoodles recipe